StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD candidate in Decision Sciences at INSEAD.
+I am a rising fifth-year PhD student in Decision Sciences at INSEAD.
 I am immensely fortunate to be mentored and advised by [Hamsa Bastani](https://hamsabastani.github.io/index.html) and [Spyros Zoumpoulis](https://www.insead.edu/faculty-personal-site/spyros-zoumpoulis/research).

 My research seeks to understand how humans interact with AI tools and to design operational frameworks that harness AI effectively.
 I focus on two main objectives: (i) studying the effects of algorithms, AI, and GenAI on human learning and decision-making, and (ii) developing governance policies that align AI use with individual and organizational goals.
 I am particularly interested in behavioral, service, and data-driven operations, especially in high-stakes applications, such as education and healthcare, where decisions shape both immediate performance and long-term outcomes.

-Before my academic pursuits, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
+Prior to my PhD, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
 I also contributed to women’s economic development through my public policy and education roles at MExoxo.
+I hold a B.S. and M.S. in Electrical and Computer Engineering from the National Technical University of Athens.

-I received a B.S. and M.S. in Electrical and Computer Engineering from the National Technical University of Athens.
-My full CV is available [here](/files/Stefanos_Poulidis_CV.pdf).
+My CV is available [here](/files/Stefanos_Poulidis_CV.pdf).

 **Research interests**